fleetdm/fleet/docs/infrastructure/fleet-on-centos.md

 - `/tmp/server.key`
 - `/tmp/server.csr`

 Now we are ready to run the server!
-We do this via `kolide serve`:
+We do this via `fleet serve`:

 ```
-$ /usr/bin/kolide serve \
+$ /usr/bin/fleet serve \
   --mysql_address=127.0.0.1:3306 \
   --mysql_database=kolide \
   --mysql_username=root \